delyan-kirov/PermPatterns/experiments/README.md

     - bivincular
     - box
     - consecutive
-- See if there is any difference between consecutive and vicular
+- See if there is any difference between consecutive and vincular